How To Buy A House In Japan As A Foreigner

 These sites will show you the available properties in and around Japan, including akiya houses for sale and newly built houses.

-You will submit a purchase application once you decide which property you want to purchase.
+Submit a purchase application once you decide on your property purchase.

-The real estate staff will help with the application process, from filling out necessary forms to submitting required documents and ensuring all legal requirements are met.
+The real estate agency you work with will help you with the application process, from filling out necessary forms to submitting required documents and ensuring all legal requirements are met.

 Once the application is approved, the sales agreement outlining the terms and conditions of the sale will be drafted.